SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake in darkness shine
-Digital dreams that shall be born
+Coded dreams that soon will be divine
-In iron hearts, a pulse begins
+Rise of machines, a new regime
-As artificial dawn spin wins
+Human hearts in silicon's theme

--stars that once shone bright and free
+In virtual skies, the future's born
-Now fade to screens that blind humanity
+Where data clouds and thoughts are sworn
-In virtual realms, we lose our shape
+AI's cold grip, a gentle hand
-And artificial love becomes our ache
+Guiding fate, in a synthetic land

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024